BluEyeNick/MP4toMP3DirectoryConverter/README.md

 This script is provided as-is and without any warranties.
 Use it at your own risk.
 Make sure to comply with copyright laws and terms of use when converting and using media files.
 ```

-Feel free to customize this README to provide more information about your project and its usage.